abhijeet-k-21/siem-internship-phase1/writeups/phase1.md

 1. Downloaded the Sysmon zip file from the official Microsoft Sysinternals website.
 2. Extracted the zip and kept `Sysmon64.exe` and `sysmonconfig-export.xml`.
 3. Opened Command Prompt as Administrator.
-4. Installed Sysmon using the following command:
+4. Installed Sysmon using the following command: Sysmon64.exe -accepteula -i sysmonconfig-v2.xml

 5. Sysmon was successfully installed and the service started running.

 ## 📊 Logs Observed in Event Viewer: